mpievolbio-scicomp/cancer_sim/README.md

 Community Guidelines
 --------------------
-As an Open Source project, we welcome all contributions to CancerSim.
+As an Open Source project, we welcome all contributions to `CancerSim`.
 We recommend the usual github workflow: Fork this repository, commit your changes and additions to the fork and create a pull request back to the master branch on this repository.
 If uncertain about anything, please create an